 My broken shell portraits are aimed to represent women as resilient survivors.
 Like the female spirit, shells ravaged by waves lose fragments along their journey, but their rough edges are softened and their strong inner core is revealed.
 It is my hope that the imagery encourages women to view life's scars as emblems of their strength to be worn proudly.
 They are not damaged, but poised and dignified.

 A native of Mobile, Alabama, Bryant Whelan is an award-winning artist living on the Gulf Coast.
-She is the Executive Director of the Eastern Shore Art Center in Fairhope, Alabama, with 5 exhibition galleries and an arts academy offering classes in multiple disciplines, and an annual outdoor art show which hosts 130 booths by artists from around the country.
+She is the Executive Director of the Eastern Shore Art Center in Fairhope, Alabama which features five exhibition galleries, an arts academy offering classes in multiple disciplines, and an annual outdoor art show which hosts 130 booths by artists from around the country.

-Upon receiving her Bachelor of Fine Arts from Auburn University Whelan embarked o a 25+ year professional career in marketing all while continuing her artistic pursuits.
-She has been involved in workshops to include printmaking, paper making and painting, as well as figure study groups and plein air societies in multiple U.S. cities and abroad.
+Upon receiving her Bachelor of Fine Arts from Auburn University Whelan embarked on a 25+ year professional career in marketing all while continuing her artistic pursuits.
 Her fine art can be found in galleries along the Gulf Coast and in private collections throughout the country.
 She is active in several art associations and is a member of Mississippi Art Colony.

 City of Gautier Plein Air Competition, 2nd place, 2017

-Peoples Choice Award, Singing Rive3r Art Association Spring Show, 2017
+Peoples Choice Award, Singing River Art Association Spring Show, 2017

 Award of Excellence / Mixed Media, Singing River Art Association Spring Show, 2017